orithena/NoiselessTouchESP32/README.md

 # NoiselessTouchESP32

-Noiseless Touch library for ESP32 (Arduino Core) to get reliable touch events.
+Noiseless Touch library for ESP32 (Arduino Core) to get more reliable touch events.

 ## Usage